Tubbz-alt/softfm-jj1bdx/NOTES-jj1bdx.md

 The QMM output has the following characteristics: (quote from the Brian's page)

 > For a perfectly transmitted and received signal, you'll get no output.
-For a real signal you may hear L+R harmonics, phase-rotated L−R intermodulation products, or crossmodulation between L+R, L−R, SCA, RDS, or HD Radio sidebands.
+For a real signal you may hear L+R harmonics, phase-rotated L竏坦 intermodulation products, or crossmodulation between L+R, L竏坦, SCA, RDS, or HD Radio sidebands.
 Multipath propagation can cause any of these artifacts.
 You may also hear co-channel interference, adjacent-channel interference, HD Radio self-noise, or background noise.

 I've implemented the QMM function as `-X` option, and with the variable `pilot_shift`.
 This option shifts the phase of regenerated subcarrier for decoding the L-R DSB signal from the original `sin(2*x)` (where x represents the 19kHz pilot frequency) to `cos(2*x)`.